-- Environmental clearance estimated by 03/2020 - Phase 1 estimated construction to commence 01/2021; and - Operations for Phase 1 projected to begin 06/2024.
+- Environmental clearance estimated by 06/2020 - Phase 1 estimated construction to commence 01/2022; and - Operations for Phase 1 projected to begin 06/2025.

-5.0 Farm-to-Market 1925 (TxDOT PHR / CCRMA / HCRMA)
+5.0 I-69 CONNECTOR (TxDOT PHR / CCRMA / HCRMA)

-FM 1925 between I-69C (US 281) and I-69E (US 77) is a vital parallel connection to I-2 and it is the first project to bring HCRMA into collaboration with CCRMA, with both agencies already fully engaged with TxDOT PHR on various projects within their respective counties.
+The proposed I-69 CONNECTOR between I-69C (US 281) and I-69E (US 77) is a vital parallel connection to I-2 and it is the first project to bring HCRMA into collaboration with CCRMA, with both agencies already fully engaged with TxDOT PHR on various projects within their respective counties.
 Phase 1 construction would potentially consist of Segment 1 built as a 1+1 lane connector road (1 lane each way) for connection between FM 491 and I-69E.
 Future Phases of construction could consist of expressway 2+2 (2 lanes each way) with frontage roads from I-69C to I-69E.

 TxDOT has currently committed Supplemental Development Authority Funds for the Entire 27 Mile Corridor as an expressway facility, and has committed to funding the schematic design.
-Cameron County has committed to funding the segment of FM 1925 from the eastern Hidalgo County Line to US 77 and ultimately to the South Padre Island 2nd access.
+Cameron County has committed to funding the segment of I-69 CONNECTOR from the eastern Hidalgo County Line to US 77 and ultimately to the South Padre Island 2nd access.
 An interlocal agreement between HCRMA and CCRMA is being finalized to initiate the environmental documents.
-Recently, \$40M in Proposition 1 & 7 funds for the Rightof-Way and Construction of the segment of the project from FM 88 East to the Cameron County line have been allocated at the HCMPO.